silent1mezzo/mckerlie.com/src/content/posts/shipping-software-advice.md

 date: 2023-10-29
 description: The best piece of advice I've ever received about building software is to ship things youre embarrassed with.
 tags: [advice, engineering management, development, shipping software]
+postSlug: shipping-software-advice
 ---

 This is the best piece of advice I've ever received about building software.

-"If you're not embarrassed by the thing you shipped, you waited too long"
+> If you're not embarrassed by the thing you shipped, you waited too long

 When people first hear this, they think it means shipping buggy code.
 It isn't.